cghr-toronto/msa-2024-internship/tutorial/README.md

 To test this, in VSCode, go to `View --> Command Palette...`, find and click on `Python: Select Interpreter`.

-You should see a recommended interpreter similar to `Python 3.11.X ('venv': venv) ./tmp/venv/bin/python` - you do not need to set this yet, but it is a good test to see that VSCode has found your virtual environment.
+You should see a recommended interpreter similar to `Python 3.XX.X ('venv': venv) ./tmp/venv/bin/python` (`3.XX.X` is the version of Python in your virtual environment and varies depending on which one you installed) - you do not need to set this yet, but it is a good test to see that VSCode has found your virtual environment.

 If you do not see this, close and restart VSCode, and try to find the interpreter again.